-Montenegro veteran politician set to win presidential vote - projections
+Montenegro veteran politician set to win presidential vote: projections

 The state election commission said turnout at 7.30 p.m (1730 GMT), half an hour before the polling stations closed, stood at 61.6 percent.

-“This (result) is a serious indication of how final results might look, though results might deviate slightly,” said Milos Besic, an lecturer of political sciences at the Belgrade University who monitors Montenegro’s vote.
+“This (result) is a serious indication of how final results might look, though results might deviate slightly,” said Milos Besic, an lecturer in political sciences at the Belgrade University who monitors Montenegro’s vote.

 After casting his ballot, Djukanovic said he was convinced he would win in the first round.